About direct deposit (Electronic Funds Transfer/EFT)

 - Even if you are on direct deposit, you must keep us informed of any change in address, so that you will receive direct deposit statements, 1099-R tax form and other mailings from us.

 To transfer your existing direct deposit of your retirement or survivor benefit

 - to another bank or to another account within the same bank, complete and return a new Direct Deposit Authorization form.
 Please note: You should not close your old account until the first deposit has been made to your new bank or you receive a retirement check at home.
 The process of changing your direct deposit from one account to another takes approximately two months to complete.
 Occasionally, before the changeover is completed, one check may be mailed to the address shown on the Direct Deposit Authorization form.

 If the new account is a checking account, please attach a voided check to your correspondence.

 If your check is lost or stolen

 - Lost: Please check the Pension payment schedule for the dates on which your pension checks are mailed.
 If you do not receive your retirement check after one week of the check mailing date, send us a letter stating that your check has been lost and requesting that we stop payment on the check.
-(Please note that we must receive your request for a stop payment in writing, and wait at least five business days from the check mailing date before we can stop payment.)
+(Please note that we must receive your request for a stop payment in writing, and wait at least ten business days from the check mailing date before we can stop payment.)
 Please allow two weeks for the replacement to be sent.

 - Stolen: Please call our main office immediately, at 617-679-MTRS (6877).